mundue/MMTrackingController/README.md

 		[[MMTrackingController sharedTrackingController] logEvent:@"EnterBackground"];
 	}

-This will properly trigger suspend/resume handling of the tracking code.
-See -[MMTrackingController logEvent] for example of how Localytics handles this case.
+This will properly trigger suspend/resume handling of the tracking code, if needed.

 Any place in your code where you'd like to track an interesting event, simply add a line like this:

 	[[MMTrackingController sharedTrackingController] logEvent:@"eventOfInterest"];

+Google also lets you track screens “visited” by subclassing the GAITrackedViewController.
+Alternatively you can report screens with calls like like:

+	[[MMTrackingController sharedTrackingController] screenName:@“SettingsScreen”];

 Note: Flurry has a special "error handler" that you can use to log exceptions to.
 You need to install the exception handler and invoke -[MMTrackingController logError] like this: